sormiston/frontend-challenge/README.md

 1. There is also an algorithm to auto scroll to the highlight in the text editor if it is outside of the viewport, altough there are still bugs there.

-1. Foi uma baita desafio, e agredeço muito pela oportunidade.
+1. Foi um baita desafio, e agredeço muito pela oportunidade.
 Espero que gostem, e muito obrigado!!

 <br />